haskellfoundation/tech-proposals/proposals/PROPOSALS.md

   - weighing in pros and cons of every proposal
   - accepting, postponing or rejecting the proposal.

 HF Technical Track members should be either individuals responsible for a specific part of the Haskell ecosystem, or contributors and committers to parts of it.
 Exceptionally, members may also be important representatives of the community with a high technical knowledge to understand the implications of every proposal and participate into the discussions.
-The members are elected by the HF CTO based on their expertise and implication in the community.
+The members are selected by the HF CTO based on their expertise and implication in the community.

 The current HF Technical Track members are:

 - Emily Pillmore ([@emilypi](https://github.com/emilypi)), Haskell Foundation
-- Andrew Boardman ([@myShoggoth](https://github.com/myShoggoth)), Haskell Foundation
 - Richard Eisenberg ([@goldfirere](https://github.com/goldfirere)), Tweag
 - Michael Snoyman ([@snoyberg](https://github.com/snoyberg)), FPComplete
 - Chris Dornan ([@cdornan](https://github.com/cdornan)), IRIS Connect